 Role-based licence model

 Tableau offers role-based term licences that grant a range of capabilities at various price points.
-Three types of role-based term licences are available: Viewer, Explorer and Creator.
+Four types of role-based term licences are available: Display, Viewer, Explorer and Creator.

 - Create and publish new workbooks from a new data source.